WHAT IS SALSA?

 We offer series/course based classes which means that a class will run once a week for an hour for a number of weeks (usually 4 weeks).
 Walk-in are always welcome to any class as we always revise our previous week’s class so you might find it a bit challenging to get up to speed with the rest of the class if you have missed more than 2 classes in the series but if you are confident of catching up then feel free to join in.

-PLEASE NOTE: If there is pandemic or protests or any form of man-made disruptions or any Act of God due to which classes are cancelled then we will try to re-schedule the class(s) to another day but if that is not possible due to unavailability of the studio/instructor etc then there will not be any refunds.
-However, if we do re-schedule such class(s) and you are not able to attend then also there will be no further re-scheduling of the class(s) nor will there be any refunds.
+If there is pandemic and govt decides to shut down dance studios, or there is protest or any Act of God or any man – made crisis due to which classes are cancelled then we will try to re-schedule the classes in our next month’s course provided there are new sign ups in the new course but if that is not possible then there will be no refunds.
+However, if we do re-schedule such classes and you are not able to attend then also there will be no further re-scheduling of the class(s) nor will there be any refunds.

 WHERE ARE THE CLASSES HELD?